OBSERVATION SITE LOCATION

 Duration of Total Solar Eclipse: 2m 09.4s (2m 09.1s lunar limb corrected)

 Eclipse Date: 14 December 2020

 1st Contact 11:45:47.0 Altitude of sun +61.7

 3rd Contact 13:10:27.5 Altitude of sun +72.6

 4th Contact 14:36:15.8 Altitude of sun +68.8

 Credit Xavier Jubier

-We wish to acknowledge to work of Jay Anderson and Jennifer West http://eclipsophile.com/ or their invaluable contribution and detailed analysis of Climatology and Weather for Celestial Events.
+We wish to acknowledge the work of Jay Anderson and Jennifer West http://eclipsophile.com for their invaluable contribution and detailed analysis of Climatology and weather for Celestial Events.

 "The path of the lunar shadow in 2020 brings eclipse seekers back to Chile and Argentina for another shadow crossing less than 18 months after that of 2019, but this time it comes in the Southern Hemisphere summer.

 In Argentina, the sunniest and driest regions lie up against the east side of the Andes, with the very best cloud prospects near the small community of Peidra del Aguila.
 According to the graph in Figure 7, cloudiness is highest along the Chilean border, where the peaks of the Andes often generate high-level cloud as the air is lifted to flow over the 4000-m peaks.
 Once away from the heights, east of Junin de los Andes, the mean cloud amount drops below 40 percent and remains there until the track reaches the Atlantic coast at San Antonio Oeste.